-Banking Deal: Earn 1.05% APY on an FDIC-insured savings account at GS Bank.
+Deal of the Day: Earn 1.15% APY on an FDIC-insured savings account and up to a $400 cash bonus at CIT Bank.

 In a perfect world, every bank would make it very easy to close accounts.
 For the most part, they want to keep their customers, and will often request that anyone wishing to close their account talk to a retention specialist.
 These specialists are often empowered to offer a few incentives to remain a customer of the company, including waiving fees for a period of time.
 It’s a tactic that sometimes stops people from leaving, particularly those who do really want to stay.
 It’s a negotiation technique used with employees in the corporate world; if your company wants to keep you, when you threaten to quit they might make it more attractive for you to stay.

 In most situations, if you want to quit, it’s better to quit than accept a peace offering without solving the problem of not wanting to be there.
 So it’s best to avoid or ignore the retention specialists who want you to stay with a bank.